grange85/ahfow-www/_posts/2024-10-14-my-record-collection-179-luna-roundup-cd.md

 - promo
 date: 2024-10-14 00:00 +0000
 ---
-ROUNDUP was a promotional CD that Luna put out around the time of Romantica and is as such the first Luna "Best of" album.
+ROUNDUP was a promotional CD that Luna put out around the time of Romantica which I guess means that this is the first Luna "Best of" album.

 {% ahfowimage "https://media.fullofwishes.co.uk/00-misc/my-record-collection/luna-roundup-and-trudy.jpg" "Luna - ROUNDUP (with Trudy Kockenlocker)" %}